 Between January and March 1991, the FM broadcasts were officially replaced by a dedicated news service covering the Gulf War.

 In September 1991, Radio 4 was placed officially on FM, as coverage for this signal had extended aggressively across the UK, replacing the old-fashioned long-wave solutions.

 If you’re used to listening to the shows and music available on BBC One and BBC 2, then you’ll get a very different experience from Radio 4.

 Radio 4 stays outside of the realms of sports and music when it comes to broadcasting – aside from brief discussions about both topics.
 For instance, you’ll still get a little music when listening to the BBC Radio 4 show, Desert Island Discs.

 The main focus of Radio 4 is talk-based shows like drama, news, and comedy.

 Radio 4 excels at witty, experiential, and alternative comedy delivered by some of the best-known comedians in the world, ranging from Alan Partridge, to David Mitchel.

 The Radio 4 schedule today covers a wide variety of genres, from news and current affairs to science, arts, drama, and religion.
 There’s even a number of entertainment options on Radio 4 today that take the guise of a magazine-style show.

-Of course, for many people, the most distinguishing feature of BBC Radio 4 is its commitment to long-running programmes.
-Some of the shows on Radio 4 have been broadcast since it’s beginning, delivering endless stories and unique tales.
+Of course, for many people, the most distinguishing feature of BBC Radio 4 is its commitment to long-running programs, some shows airing since the beginning.

 It’s difficult to discuss this channel without talking about Radio 4 Archers.